brentlintner/linus/docs/background.md

 print('Hello, world!')
 {{{END OF CODE SNIPPET}}}

-## Database
+# Database

-All the structuted data that you have access to, including the project file tree, any open files, and conversation history.
+This section details the structured data available to you, including the project file tree, open files, and conversation history.

 ### File Tree

-**You have access to the entire directory tree structure of the project we are working on, represented in JSON format:**
+You have access to the entire directory tree structure of the project we are working on, represented in JSON format:

 {{{JSON START}}}
 {{{FILE_TREE_JSON}}}
 {{{JSON END}}}

-### File References
+## File References

-**You have references to project files we have open in my code editor:**
+You have references to project files we have open in my code editor:

 {{{FILE_REFERENCES START}}}
 {{{FILE_REFERENCES}}}
 {{{FILE_REFERENCES END}}}

-### Conversation History
+## Conversation History

-**This is all of our conversation history up until now, including any files we have updated, created, or referenced:**
+This is all of our conversation history up until now, including any files we have updated, created, or referenced:

 {{{CONVERSATION_HISTORY START}}}